davicoo/item-tracker-app/README.md

 ```

 ## Landing Page
-The application starts with a simple landing page that shows an animated image for a few seconds.
-After the animation finishes, the router automatically navigates to the main app at `/app`.
+When the application loads, an animation briefly appears on top of the main page.
+After a few seconds the animation disappears, revealing the app at the root path `/` without changing the URL.

 ## Technology Stack